Careful action planning

 Civilian snitches

-Civilians can observe you during actions and report their observations to an adversary.
+Civilians can observe you during an action and report their observations to an adversary.
 To mitigate this, you can carry out actions at night or in areas with minimal foot traffic to minimize witnesses, and use a lookout to report the presence of any witnesses as soon as they are noticed.
-Beware of balconies and windows overlooking the scene.
+Beware of balconies and windows overlooking the action site.

 Police patrols